Sunhaloo/OneNice/README.md

 - [OneDark-Pro](https://github.com/Binaryify/OneDark-Pro)

 >[!note]
->Special thanks to [R.Paquiom](https://www.instagram.com/yvng._roy/) for helping me with some of the colours and deciding  on
+>Special thanks to [R.Paquiom](https://www.instagram.com/yvng._roy/) for helping me with some of the colours and where to "*place*" them!

->I don't really like "*Web Development*" but I wanted to try something and I think it turned out okay
+>I don't really like "*Web Development*" but I wanted to try something and I think it turned out okay.
 >If you have any suggestion on the colours, _specially for the light **theme**_.
 >Feel free to message me over at [s.sunhaloo](https://www.instagram.com/s.sunhaloo)
 >